MyNameIsTrez/grug-vscode/README.md

 You'll need `vsce`, which can be downloaded with `sudo npm install -g @vscode/vsce`.

+To publish an update:
-Run `sudo vsce publish` to publish the update.
-Don't forget to first add a commit that increments the `version` key at the top of `package.json` and then run `npm i --package-lock-only`, before publishing the update!
+1. Increment the `version` key at the top of `package.json`.
+2. Run `npm i --package-lock-only`.
+3. Commit all changes.
+4. Run `sudo vsce publish`.

 ## Coloring